 Q: How do you calculate the range?
 A: The range is calculated by subtracting the minimum value from the maximum value: Range = Maximum Value - Minimum Value.

 Q: When should I use the range instead of other measures of dispersion?
-A: Use the range when you need a quick and simple measure of variability, especially in situations where speed and simplicity are paramount.
+A: Use the range when you need a quick and simple measure of variability, especially in situations where speed and simplicity are essential.

 Q: How can I improve the accuracy of range calculations?
 A: Sort the data, identify and address outliers, use software tools, understand the context, and compare the range with other measures of dispersion.